What Is Price Target?

-Price Target in the context of stock markets, means the expected valuation of a stock in the coming future and the valuation may be done either by the stock analysts or by the investors themselves.
-For an investor, price target reflects the price at which he will be willing to buy or sell the stock at a particular period of time or mark an exit from their current position.
+A price target in the context of stock markets means the expected valuation of a stock in the coming future.
+The valuation may be done either by the stock analysts or by the investors themselves.
+For an investor, a price target reflects the price at which he will be willing to buy or sell the stock at a particular period or mark an exit from their current position.

 - Current P/E